Javascript is not enabled.

 The COLA is determined by year-to-year changes in the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W), which tracks price trends for a market basket of goods and services.
 The CPI-W is a subset of the overall Consumer Price Index, the federal government’s main gauge of inflation.

-Because one year’s COLA reflects the prior year’s price trends, there can be a lag in how it affects retirees’ pocketbooks.
+Because one year’s COLA reflects the prior year’s price trends, how it affects retirees’ pocketbooks can lag.
 For example, 2022’s 5.9 percent increase was outpaced by that year’s inflation, which reached 9 percent.
 That produced an 8.7 percent COLA for 2023, a year when inflation ebbed to 3.4 percent by December.

 The 2025 COLA could still buttress beneficiaries’ buying power if the inflation rate continues to drop.
 However, the Federal Reserve’s Survey of Professional Forecasters is projecting that the main Consumer Price Index will hold steady at 2.4 percent through the first half of 2025.

-“This adjustment means older Americans will receive needed relief to help better afford essential items from groceries to gas,” Jo Ann Jenkins, AARP’s chief executive officer, said in a statement.
-But even with the COLA, she added, “we know many older Americans who rely on Social Security may find it hard to pay their bills.
+“This adjustment means older Americans will receive needed relief to help better afford essential items from groceries to gas,” Jo Ann Jenkins, AARP’s chief executive officer who retired in early November, said in a statement.
+But even with the COLA, “we know many older Americans who rely on Social Security may find it hard to pay their bills.
 Social Security is the primary source of income for 40 percent of older Americans.”

 Insurance, health care have impact